StockSharp/doc/en/topics/api/graphical_user_interface/trading/new_stop_order_creation.md

 - [OrderConditionalWindow.Adapter](xref:StockSharp.Xaml.OrderConditionalWindow.Adapter) \- message adapter.
 - [OrderConditionalWindow.Order](xref:StockSharp.Xaml.OrderConditionalWindow.Order) \- the created order.

-Below is the code snippet with its use.
+Below is a code snippet showing its use.
 The code example is taken from *Samples\/InteractiveBrokers\/SampleIB*.

 ```cs
 ...